Do High Mileage Cars Need Thicker Oil

 As your car’s mileage starts to rack up, you might be wondering if there’s a special type of oil that’s best for high-mileage vehicles.
 The good news is that there are indeed oils formulated specifically for older cars.
 These oils can help to extend the life of your engine by providing extra protection against deposits, corrosion, and wear.

-If you’re looking for the best oil for a high mileage car, we recommend going with a synthetic blend or full synthetic oil.
+If you’re looking for the best oil for a high-mileage car, we recommend going with a synthetic blend or full synthetic oil.
 These types of oil contain additives that provide superior protection against engine deposits and wear.
 They also tend to have a higher viscosity, which can help to protect older engines from leaks and oil consumption.

 Is Higher Viscosity Oil Better for High Mileage?

 Viscosity is a measure of a fluid’s resistance to flow.
 The higher the viscosity, the thicker the fluid and the greater the resistance to flow.
-Higher viscosity oils are generally better for high mileage engines because they provide a thicker cushion between moving parts, reducing wear and tear on the engine.
+Higher viscosity oils are generally better for high-mileage engines because they provide a thicker cushion between moving parts, reducing wear and tear on the engine.

 However, higher viscosity oils can also cause problems at start-up in cold weather if they are too thick, making it difficult for the engine to turn over.
-It is important to consult your owner’s manual or a qualified mechanic to determine which oil is best for your particular engine.
+It is essential to consult your owner’s manual or a qualified mechanic to determine which oil is best for your particular engine.

 Thicker Oil For Older Engines?
 Myth Busted!